scurid-inc/docs/docs/registrationRequestOfIdentity.md

 ![scurid_app_approve](img/scurid_app_registry_details.png)

-The approval process takes some time as it is registering the data on the blockchain.
+The approval process takes a few seconds to register the transaction on Scurid SSI service, which in turns registers the data on distributed ledger.

 ![scurid_app_approval_process](img/scurid_app_loading_after_approval.png)

-When the approval is done, you should reach a screen like this.
+When the approval is done, you should be able to see confirmation on the Scurid App for respective identity.
 Click anywhere outside the modal to exit.

 ![scurid_app_after_approval_done](img/scurid_app_after_approval_done.png)